ElmyvanTok/ci-cd-workshop/Readme.md

 Now go back to Heroku and open your app.
 You'll see that Heroku received a deployment from CircleCI.
 * Click the open app button
-* You'll see your app saying "Hello world"
+* You'll see your app printing "Hello world"
-* From here, try to change the application to print "Deployed via pipeline!"
+* From here, try to change the application to print "Deployed via pipeline!" (hint see `./index.js`)
 * Commit your changes and without doing a thing your application will be updated.

 ### Cleanup